CodeYourFuture/curriculum/common-content/en/module/onboarding/expectations/index.md

 emoji="⚖️"
 time=5
 objectives = [
-  "List the expectations of the track."
+  "List the expectations of the course."
 ]
 hide_from_overview="true"
 [build]